 Yes, you can give your dog Pepto-Bismol for an upset stomach.
 Pepto-Bismol or “Pepto” as we often refer to it, is known for its bright pink color and contains the active ingredient bismuth subsalicylate.
 It was originally created to treat babies suffering from diarrhea.

 It’s even sometimes prescribed by vets for dogs suffering from acid reflux, diarrhea, or a Helicobacter infection.
 Many dog experts agree that Pepto can help soothe upset stomachs, relieve diarrhea, and significantly reduce gas in pets.
-Pepto has also been approved by the U.S. Food and Drug Administration (FDA), unlike many common OTC drugs.
+Pepto has also been approved by the U.S. Food and Drug Administration (FDA), unlike many common over-the-counter drugs.

 What Causes Stomach Upset in Canines?

-There are several everyday foods and plants that can cause stomach upset in canines.
-Many of which may even seem harmless–but they’re not.
+There are several everyday foods and plants that can cause stomach upset in canines, many of which may even seem harmless, but they’re not.
 The below foods and factors can quickly leave your dog feeling nauseous, vomiting, gassy, or with a stomach upset so be sure to keep your pup away from these food items.

 Though tasty to humans and dogs, grapes and raisins are actually harmful to the digestive and urinary systems in dogs.
-Different dogs respond differently to raisins than they do grapes.
+Some dogs respond differently to raisins than they do grapes.
 But dogs can develop kidney disease from raisins, grapes, and sultanas.

 Raisins specifically can even cause fatalities in canines, so be sure to keep them away from your pup.
-Within 24 hours of eating grape or raisin-based products, symptoms can include diarrhea, vomiting, stomach pain, and loss of appetite.
+Within 24 hours of eating grape or raisin-based products, signs can include diarrhea, vomiting, stomach pain, and loss of appetite.

 Dogs are naturally curious, and some plants will attract their attention because they simply smell tasty or appear to be food.
 But there are many plants that can cause poisoning in dogs, and many will also cause issues with cats and other pets.
 Many of these plans are common houseplants.
 So, before you plan your indoor garden or room decor, be sure to note which ones may be hazardous to your dog.